The Impact of Solar Radiation on the Martian Upper Atmosphere: Conclusion

 \section{Conclusion}

-Analysis of near-simultaneous mass spectrometric observations by the two orbiters MOM and MAVEN showed significant day-to-day variation of Argon ($Ar$) density profiles in the thermosphere–exosphere ($\approx$150-300 km) region during the period 1–15, June 2018, when the solar EUV radiation did not show any appreciable change but the solar wind energetic particle fluxes decreased by a factor of 2-3.
-Using the daily mean data from every five hourly observations by NGIMS/MAVEN on exospheric neutral densities and composition, the same method of analysis is extended to other primary atmospheric constituents ($CO_2$, $He$, $N_2$) and their photochemical products ($O$, $CO$) during the period of June 2018.
-An important finding is that the densities of $CO_2$ progressively increased and that of $O$ decreased between 1 to 15, June 2018.
+Analysis of near-simultaneous mass spectrometric observations by the two orbiters MOM and MAVEN showed an increasing trend of Argon ($Ar$) density profiles in the thermosphere-exosphere ($\sim$150-300\,km) region during the period June 1-15, 2018 when the solar EUV radiation flux did not show any appreciable difference.
+Using the daily mean data from every five hourly observations by NGIMS/MAVEN on exospheric neutral densities and composition, the same method of analysis is extended to other primary atmospheric constituents (e.g., $CO_2$, $O$, etc.) during the same period.
+An important finding is that the densities of $CO_2$ profiles progressively increased and that of $O$ decreased during 1 June to 15 June, 2018.

-Daily Data from other MAVEN instruments such as EUVM, SEP and SWIA pertaining to the heights of interest were used to check the variation of mean solar EUV radiation fluxes at 17-22 nm wavelength band, all data points of solar wind electron and $H$ ion fluxes and velocities and hourly average values of the solar wind $H$ ion velocity spectra respectively.
-It is noted that while the EUV radiation decreased only by $\sim$10\%, the solar wind ion fluxes and velocities decreased by a factor of 2-3 during 1-15, June 2018.
+Daily Data from other MAVEN instruments such as EUVM and SWIA, were used to check the variation of mean solar EUV radiation fluxes at 17-22\,nm wavelength band and the hourly average values of the solar wind $H$-ion bulk velocities respectively.
+It is noted that while the EUV radiation decreased only by $\sim$10\%, the solar wind ion velocities decreased by four orders of magnitude during June 1-15, 2018.
 This indicates that the increase in solar wind energetic particle velocities in the first week of June would have decreased $CO_2$ densities through charged particle impact dissociation producing more $O$ densities thus showing an anti-correlation between $CO_2$ and $O$ densities.
-A regression analysis and statistical significance test support this conclusion of the possible cause of the observed day-to-day variation.
+A linear regression analysis and statistical significance test support this conclusion of the possible cause of the observed day-to-day variation and the anti-correlation between $CO_2$ and $O$ densities in the upper thermosphere and lower exosphere of Mars.
+Further, a very simplified 1D model run incorporating the steady state chemical equilibrium condition between the production by the solar wind charged particle impact dissociation of $CO_2$ to produce $O$ and a few relevant recombination/loss processes provided sample results which support the observations.
+For an enhanced velocity of solar wind $H^+$ ion from 100 to 400\,km/s the density decrease and increase for $CO_2$ and $O$ respectively show variation by a factor of $\sim$2, which can be even more if we consider the concurrent differential enhancement of $H^+$ flux values.